conda-forge/conda-forge.github.io/src/webservice.rst

 - It will lint the recipes in the PRs and report back whether recipe is in excellent condition or not.
 - When maintainers are added to a recipe, the maintainer will be added to the team and given push access

-The webservice also listens to PR comments so that you can ask for the following services to be done.
+The webservice also listens to issue and PR comments so that you can ask for the following services to be done.

 @conda-forge-admin, please rerender
 -----------------------------------